ivanvoitovych/tour-of-heroes/step-4.md

 <div><span>name: </span>{$hero->Name}</div>
 ```

-Now when you refresh the page you will see the hero name in capital letters.
+When you refresh the page, you will see the Hero's name in capital letters.

 ## Edit the Hero

-Let's create an input that will allow us to edit the hero's name.
+Let's create an input that will allow us to edit the Hero's name.
-Using two-way binding `model="$hero->Name"` it will update the name in your component and update the view accordingly:
+Using two-way binding `<input model="$hero->Name">` it will update the name in your component and update the view accordingly.
+More about input bindings here: [https://viewi.net/docs/input-bindings](https://viewi.net/docs/input-bindings).

 `viewi-app\Components\Views\Heroes\Heroes.html`